Cherokee County DUI Lawyers

 • Did the person refuse the test; or whether a test or tests were administered and the results indicated an alcohol concentration of 0.08 grams or more or, for a person under the age of 21, an alcohol concentration of 0.02 grams or more or, for a person operating or having actual physical control of a commercial motor vehicle, an alcohol concentration of 0.04 grams or more; and

-The OSAH judge will enforce the Georgia Rules of Evidence, similar to other court proceedings.
-Because the burden is on the Cherokee County DUI officer to establish that the statutory factors were met, the officer testifies first.
-Some jurisdictions allow the officer to have help from the prosecutor’s office, or if the officer is a Georgia State Trooper who made the Cherokee County DUI arrest, an attorney paid by the State of Georgia assists the officer on direct examination.
+Like other court hearings or trials, the OSAH judge will enforce the Georgia Rules of Evidence at your license suspension hearing.
+The officer testifies first because the burden is on the Cherokee County DUI officer to establish that the statutory factors were met.
+Some jurisdictions allow the officer to get help from the prosecutor’s office, or if the officer is a Georgia State Trooper who made the Cherokee County DUI arrest, an attorney paid by the State of Georgia assists the officer in direct examination.
 The Cherokee DUI officer is then subject to cross-examination.
-There are times when we may decide to place our clients or other witnesses on the stand for direct examination.
+Sometimes, we may place our clients or witnesses on the stand for direct examination.
 Our witnesses would then be subject to cross-examination from the other side.
 Once the testimony and presentation of the evidence are finished, each side can make a closing argument.
-The judge will then make a decision typically within 5 business days and will transmit that decision to the parties and the Georgia Department of Driver Services.
+The judge will then typically decide within five business days and transmit that decision to the parties and the Georgia Department of Driver Services.
 The decision will also be posted online.
-If there is an error in how the judge ruled, there is an appellate process available to review the court’s decision.
+If there is an error in how the judge ruled, an appellate process is available to review the court’s decision.

-If the OSAH judge finds that one or more of the applicable statutory factors above are not met, then the judge will issue an order reversing the suspension action, transmit it to the Georgia Department of Driver Services, and then Georgia DDS will delete the license suspension action off your driver’s history (no administrative license suspension).
-This does not mean that the Cherokee DUI criminal case is being dismissed, but a license suspension hearing can be a great tool to gain an advantage in your Cherokee DUI criminal case.
+Suppose the OSAH judge finds that one or more of the applicable statutory factors above are unmet.
+In that case, the judge will issue an order reversing the suspension action and transmit it to the Georgia Department of Driver Services – you win the hearing.
+Then, the Georgia DDS will delete the license suspension action from your driver’s history (no administrative license suspension).
+This does not mean the Cherokee DUI criminal case is dismissed, but a license suspension hearing can be a great tool to gain an advantage in your Cherokee DUI criminal case.

 What happens if I lose my hearing Administrative License Suspension hearing?

-If the judge finds that all of the applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt), then the judge will issue an order affirming the license suspension action and will transmit the order to the Georgia Department of Driver Services, who will then impose the suspension.
-Again, because the burden on the Cherokee DUI officer is so low to meet in these hearings, there is a good possibility that your license may be suspended, but we still may be able to gain an advantage in your Cherokee DUI criminal case based on testimony from the hearing.
-If the judge committed an error in a ruling, the decision can be appealed.
+Suppose the judge finds that all applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt), and I lose the administrative license suspension hearing.
+In that case, the judge will issue an order affirming the license suspension action and transmit the order to the Georgia Department of Driver Services, which will then suspend it.
+Again, because the burden on the Cherokee DUI officer is too low to meet in these hearings, there is a good possibility that your license may be suspended.
+However, we still may be able to gain an advantage in your Cherokee DUI criminal case based on testimony from the hearing.
+The decision can be appealed if the judge commits a ruling error.

 Can I handle the license suspension hearing myself in my Cherokee DUI case?

-Because a license suspension action from a Georgia DUI arrest is a very complex subject that even many lawyers don’t understand, our Cherokee County DUI lawyers strongly encourage you to contact us right away to discuss your Cherokee DUI case.
-There are simply too many variables that can impact your driving privileges to be discussed here without knowing the specific facts of your case and your prior criminal history.
+Because a license suspension action from a Georgia DUI arrest is a complex subject that even many lawyers don’t understand, our Cherokee County DUI lawyers strongly encourage you to contact us immediately to discuss your Cherokee DUI case.
+It is not a good idea to handle the license suspension hearing yourself.
+Too many variables can impact your driving privileges, which are to be discussed here without knowing the specific facts of your case and your prior criminal history.
 Remember, you only have 30 days to request a hearing through the Georgia Department of Driver Services.

 As a warning to drivers, the Governor’s Office of Highway Safety targets drivers with multiple campaigns throughout the year, including its 100 Days of Summer Heat and Click It or Ticket campaigns.
-100 Days of Summer H.EA.T. will start again on May 13 and runs through Labor Day, September 2, 2024.
-Click it or Ticket will run from May 13, through June 2, 2024.
-Operation Zero Tolerance campaign will run from June 24 through the 4th of July until July 7, 2024.
-Operation Southern Slowdown will run from July 15 to July 21, 2024.
-Hands Across the Border runs from August 26 through August 29, and Drives Sober or Get Pulled Over will run for an extended period from August 14 through September 2, 2024.
-Around Thanksgiving, Click it or Ticket will run and during Mid-December through New Years Day, Drive Sober or Get Pulled Over will be the last safe driving campaign of the 2024 year.
-Georgia State Patrol and the Cherokee County Sheriff’s Office just wrapped up the Drive Sober or Get Pulled Over program that ran from December 13 through Christmas to New Years Day. .
+100 Days of Summer H.EA.T.
+They wrapped up this past Labor Day.
+Click it or Ticket ran from May 13 through June 2, 2024.
+Operation Zero Tolerance campaign ran over the 4th of July holiday.
+Operation Southern Slowdown ran from July 15 to July 21, 2024.
+Hands Across the Border ran from August 26 through August 29 and Drives Sober or Get Pulled Over ran for an extended period from August 14 through September 2, 2024.
+Click it, or Ticket is currently running through the Thanksgiving holiday weekend.
+From mid-December through New Year’s Day, Drive Sober or Get Pulled Over will be the last safe driving campaign of the 2024 year.
 The Cherokee County Sheriff’s Department’s H.E.A.T.
-Unit, as well as other local law enforcement agencies, are stepping up concentrated patrols, aggressively enforcing traffic laws, and will also be deploying sobriety checkpoints (roadblocks) during holidays and major events.
+Unit and other local law enforcement agencies are stepping up concentrated patrols, aggressively enforcing traffic laws, and deploying sobriety checkpoints (roadblocks) during holidays and major events.
 Checkpoints (roadblocks) are typically conducted during these campaigns.
-We are also seeing a concentration of patrols around the popular downtown Woodstock shopping and dining district.
-H.E.A.T. grant recipients, like the Cherokee County Sheriff’s Department and Georgia State Patrol Nighthawks, are required to participate in the GOHS campaigns as part of special conditions in their grant.
-Georgia State Patrol and the Department of Public Safety (DPS) issued a press release warning drivers to not push your luck drinking and driving this St. Patrick’s Day weekend.
+We also see a concentration of patrols around the popular downtown Woodstock shopping and dining district.
+H.E.A.T. grant recipients, like the Cherokee County Sheriff’s Department and Georgia State Patrol Nighthawks, must participate in the GOHS campaigns as part of special conditions in their grant.
+Georgia State Patrol and the Department of Public Safety (DPS) issued a press release showing 20 fatalities over the Labor Day holiday travel period.

-The Governor’s Office of Highway Safety, which funds the Cherokee County Sheriff’s Department’s H.E.A.T.
+The Governor’s Office of Highway Safety funds the Cherokee County Sheriff’s Department’s H.E.A.T.
 Unit, and the National Highway Traffic Safety Administration (NHTSA) are active on social media.
-Here are Facebook and X (formerly Twitter) posts from the Georgia Governor’s Office of Highway Safety (GOHS) about the dangers of drinking and driving and to drive sober, especially this St. Patrick’s Day weekend:
+Here are Facebook and X (formerly Twitter) posts from the Georgia Governor’s Office of Highway Safety (GOHS) to never drink and drive and to use a sober driver:

 Call our experienced Cherokee County DUI lawyers today:

 If you are facing a Cherokee DUI charge, a license suspension action, or have been ticketed for a serious traffic offense, contact our experienced Cherokee County DUI lawyers today.
-We will meet with you free of charge to discuss your options, and provide advice based on our experience in the court where your case will be heard.
+We’ll be able to meet with you to talk about your options and give you advice based on our experience in the court, where your case will be heard.
 Contact Chestney & Sullivan today at 404.816.8777.

 Map of the Cherokee County Courthouse location: